MarkJLee/chal-threads-home/README.md

 -   Implement a scrollable list to display posts.

+(Implementing features using Firebase, Riverpod, MVVM.)

+-   Posts should be fetched from Firestore.
+-   The Widget for displaying the post doesn't need a Text widget for the username or an Image widget for the avatar; instead, set it to "anonymous".
+-   Images must be loaded from Firebase Storage.

 ### Post Component

 -   Posts should be differentiated into two categories: textual and visual (with images).